 Your membership enhances our influence.
 We meet with leaders at the provincial and federal levels on behalf of the industry.
 Government officials take more notice when we are representing greater numbers of business people.

-Your OFA membership includes a FREE membership in the Drycleaning & Laundry Institute (DLI) -- that's a more than $499 value to you.
+Your CFA membership includes a FREE membership in the Drycleaning & Laundry Institute (DLI) -- that's a more than $499 value to you.
 With it comes frequent bulletins, information and access to services.

-OFA members receive discounts on fabricare industry commercial insurance through Wiesner Insurance and Marsh Canada.
-For some operators, this completely offsets their OFA dues each year, even without the other benefits.
+CFA members receive discounts on fabricare industry commercial insurance through Wiesner Insurance and Marsh Canada.
+For some operators, this completely offsets their CFA dues each year, even without the other benefits.
 There are also discounts available on office products and other items.

 Proof of Association membership is required by many government and other entities if you bid on contracts.

-OFA members are proud of their affiliation with a professional organization, and receive a window decal to post each year, alerting customers to the fact that they take their work seriously.
+CFA members receive a window decal to post each year, alerting customers to the fact that they take their work seriously.

 Christine Jonathan | T. 416.364.3325 | email@example.com Macdonald Sager Manis LLP Barristers & Solicitors and Trade-Mark Agents 150 York Street, Suite 800, Toronto, Ontario, M5H 3S5 Canada | T. 416.364.1553 | F. 416.364.1453 | www.msmlaw.ca